Are you on the lookout for a brand new knife?

 Materials-wise, the main difference between the regular Skeletool and the CX is the blade steel.
 The original knife uses 420 stainless steel, while the CX uses 154 CM stainless steel, a clear upgrade.

-In practice, this means that when pitting the Skeletool vs Skeletool CX, the CX’s blade can hold its edge about three times longer than the regular knife due to the way the 154 CM stainless steel is produced.
+In practice, this means that when pitting the Leatherman Skeletool vs Skeletool CX, the CX’s blade can hold its edge about three times longer than the regular knife due to the way the 154 CM stainless steel is produced.

 Design and Appearance